mahrarhussain/nextjs-features/readme.md

 you have to create a new folder in post directory... post -> [id] -> page.tsx

 2. Metadata

+--you can also change title of the web app -> layout.tsx

 3. Styling (Tailwind CSS)
 4. <Image />
 5. Client vs Server components